SKamalesh2002/git-demo/README.md

 ## Subheading

-This is a git tutorial
+This is a git tutorial.